felixgborrego/gcp-pam-jit/README.md

 ## Introduction

-This project is CLI that allows for the employees to request Just-in-time access to GCP resources for a limited time using the
-[Google Privileged Access Manager](https://cloud.google.com/iam/docs/pam-overview).
+This project is a CLI that allows employees to request Just-in-time access to GCP resources for a limited time using the [Google Privileged Access Manager](https://cloud.google.com/iam/docs/pam-overview).

 It's composed of two main components:

 * A CLI that allows the user to request access to a GCP project
-* A Slack integration that allows the designated approve to be notified and give permission to the user
+* A Slack integration that allows the designated approver to be notified and give permission to the user

 ## Installation